gen2brain/vpx/README.md

 Lossy (VP8) and lossless (VP8L) still images, alpha in both, animation with its disposal and blending, and the `VP8X` extended container with its ICC, Exif and XMP chunks.
 The encoder writes all of those, plus VP8 video.
-Every path is checked against the reference: stills decode byte-exactly against libwebp and libwebp reads back every one this package writes, all 61 VP8 test vector streams decode to the bytes `vpxdec` produces, and libvpx decodes the encoded video bit-exactly.
+Every path is checked against the reference: stills decode byte-exactly against libwebp and libwebp reads back every one this package writes, all VP8 test vector streams decode to the bytes `vpxdec` produces, and libvpx decodes the encoded video bit-exactly.

-At equal luma PSNR on photographs a lossy still is 2% to 15% smaller than `cwebp -m 4`, or 0.3% to 12.2% against `cwebp -m 4 -sns 0`; the gap between those two is libwebp's spatial noise shaping, which PSNR charges it for.
-Lossless is within 1.5% of `cwebp -lossless -m 4` on a photograph and 1.9% smaller on a two-colour image, and inter frames are up to 5x smaller than coding every frame as a key frame.

 Decoding is 1.09x to 1.21x slower than libwebp and lossy encoding 1.11x slower; lossless encoding is faster, by 1.07x and 1.9x on the two files measured.
-Threading is a three stage pipeline over macroblock rows, worth 1.41x on a 1080p still and 1.55x on a lossy encode, and every encode path allocates nothing per call.
+Threading worth 1.41x on a 1080p still and 1.55x on a lossy encode, and every encode path allocates nothing per call.

 ### License